JohanVanslembrouck/corolib/studies/why-coroutines/README.md

 Consider a program name p1XYZ-purpose-of-the-program.cpp:

 * X stands for programs with the same functionality for the same value of X.
-* Y = 0 is used for the synchronous version, Y = 1 is used for the asynchronous version and Y = 2 is used for the coroutine version.
+* Y = 0 or Y = 5 is used for the synchronous version, Y = 1 or Y = 6 is used for the asynchronous version and Y = 2 or Y = 7 is used for the coroutine version.
 * Z = 0 is used for the base version.
 Variants are numbered 2, 4, etc.

+The main difference between the Y = 0, 1, 2 variants on the one hand, and the Y = 5, 6, 7 variants on the other hand, is that the latter variants use (dummy) implementations for the write and read functions.
+These implementations are missing in the former variants.

 No real remote method invocations (RMIs) are used in the examples.
 Instead, the delay that may result of the invocation is simulated by means of a timer.